mp-iconsys/S-Rest-API/README.md

 ## Overview

 The [LHTTP](https://support.industry.siemens.com/cs/document/109763879/library-for-http-communication-(lhttp)?dti=0&lc=en-WW) library has been used as a starting point for making HTTP requests and receiving data.
-It's been extended and tested to consume REST API.
+It's been extended to consume REST API.
 Two additional methods, PUT and DELETE, have been added and several features removed, to enable backwards-compatibility with S7-1200 PLCs.
-These were the SSL security protections and the DNS domain resolution.
+These were mainly the SSL security protections and the DNS domain resolution.

 The code has been designed and tested on SIMATIC S7-1500 CPU 1516-3 PN/DP, Article 6ES7516-3AN01-0AB0.
 It uses dynamic array sizes which are only supported for firmware **version >= 2.0** on S7-1500 and firmware **version >= 4.2** on S7-1200.
+It has been compiled on SIMATIC S7-1200 1214FC DC/DC/DC, Article 6ES7 214-1AF40-0XB0 but it hasn't been tested due to unavailability of the device on PLCSIM Advanced.

 The Library was designed with straightforward requests in mind.
 It **does not** support:
 * Decoding or Encoding JSON content.
 The data is stored as a char array and no serialization is supported